poti1/runtime-debugger/README.md

 Using `eval run` is still possible (for now).

-Just be aware that it does not evaluate correctly under certaini circumstances.
+Just be aware that it does not evaluate correctly under certain circumstances.

-## Current Solution
+## Solution

 Simply add these lines: